ilmax/site/content/posts/k3s-raspberry-dns/index.md

 The list of supported annotations can be found in the [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/annotations/annotations/).
 {{</tip>}}

-### Record ownership
+### Record Ownership

 To make sure ExternalDNS won't mess up the DNS records that already exist in the DNS zone, an ownership concept is implemented.
+This ownership concept marks all records that ExternalDNS creates, this way it knows it has full control over those records and it will simple ignore all the other records that may be already there.

 There are various configurable mechanisms to implement this ownership mechanism.
 By default, TXT records are used, but other available options are AWS DynamoDB or AWS Service Discovery.